depop/swift-danger-plugins/README.md

-# swift-danger-plugins
+# CoverageHighlighter

-Swift danger plugins
+A description of this package.